 Because these magnetic fields are non-constant, currents are always being induced in a human body in motion.
 Even simple movements like bending or rotating the arms can induce currents of varying strengths within the body.
 Life and human functioning is dependent on these currents.
 We routinely see that when people stop moving around, they lose muscle mass, vitality, and function.
 Space program managers are keenly aware that it is not just a lack of gravity that has a negative impact on astronauts’ bodies, but the lack of the Earth’s magnetic field.

-Along with Earth’s basic DC field, the Schumann resonances make up what people tend to refer to as a set of “earth-based frequencies.”
-The Schumann resonances are a set of peaks in the extremely low frequency portion of the Earth’s electromagnetic spectrum, between about 3Hz and 60Hz, with the most distinct peak at 7.83 Hz, and other obvious peaks at 14.3, 20.8, 27.3, and 33.8 Hz.
+Along with Earth’s basic static field, the Schumann resonances make up what people tend to refer to as a set of “earth-based frequencies.”
+The Schumann resonances are a set of peaks in the extremely low frequency portion of the Earth’s electromagnetic spectrum, between about 3Hz and 60Hz, with obvious peaks at 7.83 Hz, 14.3 Hz, 20.8 Hz, 27.3 Hz, and 33.8 Hz.
 It is likely the magnetite present in human tissues that transmit the frequencies of the Schumann resonances throughout the brain.
 These resonate with environmental EMFs to create uniform frequency synchronization throughout the brain.

 In addition to these naturally occurring magnetic fields, the Earth is now also bathed in artificial electric and magnetic fields created by man.
 These include televisions, microwaves, power lines, and cell phones, among many other sources.